HealthifyMe

 Narrative AB specializes in innovative wearable cameras that facilitate the automatic capture of photographs and videos.
 The flagship product, the Narrative Clip, is a compact camera that can be clipped onto clothing, allowing users to effortlessly document their experiences without the need for manual operation.
 Accompanied by a mobile app, the device organizes, analyzes, and shares images, enabling users to revisit their most significant moments.
 The app supports both Android and iPhone devices, allowing for easy transfer of photos to personal Narrative Libraries in the cloud and sharing via social media platforms.
 Founded in 2012, Narrative is headquartered in Linköping, Sweden, with additional offices in Stockholm, Lund, and San Francisco.
 The company was previously known as Memoto AB before rebranding in 2013.

-Theatro is a software company that specializes in developing business applications designed for wearable computing devices aimed at enhancing the productivity and communication of the indoor mobile workforce.
-Initially focusing on the retail and hospitality sectors, Theatro provides a suite of solutions that includes cloud services, wearable computers, and analytics tools.
-These offerings enable real-time management and information dissemination for employees in fast-paced environments.
-Theatro's platform utilizes artificial intelligence and voice-controlled technology to facilitate efficient communication and operational management in brick-and-mortar businesses, thereby optimizing employee performance and sales operations.
-The company, founded in 2011, is headquartered in Dallas, Texas, with an additional office in Bengaluru, India.
+Theatro is a software company that specializes in developing business applications for wearable computing devices aimed at enhancing the productivity and communication of indoor mobile workforces, particularly in the retail and hospitality sectors.
+Theatro offers a range of solutions, including cloud services, wearable computers, indoor location capabilities, and analytics tools.
+The company's platform utilizes artificial intelligence and voice control to facilitate real-time communication and management for hourly workers, enabling businesses to optimize employee performance and operational efficiency.
+Established in 2011 and initially based in Menlo Park, California, Theatro has relocated its headquarters to Richardson, Texas, while also maintaining an office in Bengaluru, India.
+Theatro is recognized for its innovative approach to user context and data collection, which supports decision-making and enhances interaction with artificial intelligence systems.

 Misfit Wearables